TurboGears/tg2docs/docs/misc.rst

 percious: There is a better way of doing this by overriding _dispatch in 2.0 so I would wait until I re-write RoutedController with _dispatch before documenting this

 .. todo:: Difficulty: Easy.
-Note that RestController is REST + forms, not for webservices.  percious: Um, this can totally be used for web services.
-It just happens to be usable with forms as well.

-.. todo:: Difficulty: Easy.
 RestController requires that all data come in as a key/value pair, can't just get raw POST body. percious: not sure what you mean by this.
-You want to provide RestController with just a blob of data?
+You want to provide RestController with just a blob of data? jorge: yes, this was the complain from europe74 this goes against the atom protocol http://tools.ietf.org/html/rfc5023#section-9.2

 .. todo:: Difficulty: Medium.
 Include these docs: http://groups.google.com/group/turbogears/browse_frm/thread/9b07a8d34611f5d7?hl=en  TG2 virtualenv MySQLdb ImportError.
 Should we be providing documentation to debug MySQLdb problems?
 Seems out of scope.